bitcoinops/bitcoinops.github.io/_topics/en/vaults.md

   - title: "OP_TAPLEAF_UPDATE_VERIFY opcode proposed that would simplify some vault designs"
     url: /en/newsletters/2021/09/15/#covenant-opcode-proposal

+  - title: "Should vaults always have a cooperative taproot keypath spend?"
+    url: /en/newsletters/2021/10/13/#vaults

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Python-vaults